-Even though it has been a while ago I’ve visited Sumatra (this was actually in 2013), the most famous places of the island haven’t changed.
-I’m so happy I got the opportunity to live in Indonesia, which allowed me to make 10 day trips (you were allowed to skip some classes) and shorter weekend trips.
-Highest on my list to visit, which was possible in a shorter amount of days, were Sulawesi (including the Togean Islands!) and Sumatra.
-With this Sumatra Travel Plan I show you the places we’ve visited on this wonderful island.
+Even though it has been a while ago I visited Sumatra (this was actually in 2013), the most famous places on the island haven’t changed.
+I’m so happy I got the opportunity to live in Indonesia, which allowed me to make 10-day trips (you were allowed to skip some classes) and shorter weekend trips.
+The highest on my list to visit, which was possible in a shorter amount of days, were Sulawesi (including the Togean Islands!) and Sumatra.
+In this Sumatra Travel Plan, I show you the best places we’ve visited on this wonderful island in a day-by-day itinerary.
 Be prepared for some tough night buses, but it is all worth it.

 Sumatra is most famous for the Orangutans still living in the wild.
 You can visit them in Bukit Lawang.
 Next to that, Sumatra also hosts Lake Toba, which is the largest Lake in Indonesia and the largest volcanic lake in the world.
 Enough reasons to go and explore I would say.
 Let’s start with this travel guide explaining my Sumatra Travel plan.